Omega-7: Palmitoleic Acid

 Cardia-7 and Flexinol contain the only purified form of Palmitoleic Acid, with no Palmitic Acid and is sold by the company that researched and patented it.

 In the buckthorn berry, the palmitic acid content is pretty high, however in the macadamia nut, it’s quite low.
-This is why macadamia nut oil is now my latest favorite thing on the planet.
+This is why macadamia nut oil became one of my favorite oils.
 I’ve invented a mayonnaise from it, for which every tablespoon of mayo gives you a quarter teaspoon of palmitoleic acid.

 Bottom line here is this: palmitoleic acid is a very powerful anti-inflammatory, and when you consider that today it is felt that most of our chronic and degenerative illnesses begin with inflammation, this is something you’ll want in your diet.